Chapter 01

 Delivery leverage

-New tool lanes faster
+New tools ship faster

 The platform can add new utilities without designing or engineering a fresh shell from scratch.